Graham Trucking adds second unlimited hydroplane this season, reuniting racing friends at Seafair

 - Jimmy Shane won Heat 1B in the U-6 Miss HomeStreet.
 Penalties for jumping the gun on the U-1918 Oberto Super Salami and Peabody gave second place to Brian Perkins in the U-99.9 CARSTARS powered Miss Rock.

 - Shane has a chance to clinch the National High Points Title with a successful Sunday.
-It would be his sixth title in the last seven years.
+It would be his sixth title in the past seven years.

 - Racing begins with Heat 2A on Sunday at 11:55 a.m.
 TV coverage begins at 1 p.m. on KONG.